RSTNet: Enhancing Small-Target Recognition in Noisy SAR Imagery via Robust Feature Learning and Distribution-Aware Regression: Experiment and results

 To assess the performance of different BBR loss functions in terms of precision recall characteristics, the precision recall curves of DIoU, GIoU, and NWDLoss functions are studied in this section,as shown in Fig.~\ref{PR curves}.
 The findings suggest that the NWDLoss function achieves the maximum area enclosed by the X and Y axes at different recall levels, with an average precision of 0.982, outperforming DIoU (0.907) and GIoU (0.911).
 This indicates that the NWDLoss function leads to more accurate object detection results.
 Specifically, in high recall regions (e.g., recall $>$ 0.8), the NWDLoss function maintains a significantly higher precision compared to DIoU and GIoU, as highlighted in the inset figure.
 This underlines the superior detection performance achieved by NWDLoss in terms of precision and its ability to handle object detection tasks more effectively in complex scenarios.

-\textbf{(4) Comparison with other ship detection models:} To evaluate the robust detection capability of CPN-YOLO on SAR images, we perform a comparative analysis against nine widely adopted SAR ship detection models: {C-AFBiFPN}, {YOLOv10}, {DiffusionDet}, {YOLOv8}, {YOLOv5}, {FCOS}, {RetinaNet}, {SSD}, and {Faster R-CNN}, under identical experimental settings and hyperparameter configurations.
+\textbf{(4) Comparison with other ship detection models:} To evaluate the robust detection capability of RSTNet on SAR images, we perform a comparative analysis against nine widely adopted SAR ship detection models: {C-AFBiFPN}, {YOLOv10}, {DiffusionDet}, {YOLOv8}, {YOLOv5}, {FCOS}, {RetinaNet}, {SSD}, and {Faster R-CNN}, under identical experimental settings and hyperparameter configurations.
 Two publicly available datasets, {SSDD} and {HRSID}, are used for performance assessment.
-The comparative results(according to MS COCO) are summarized in Tab.~\ref{tab HRSID} and Tab.~\ref{tab SSDD}, where a refined performance comparison between {CPN-YOLO} and the competing models on the {SSDD} dataset is illustrated in Fig.~\ref{SSDD result}, and a corresponding comparison on the {HRSID} dataset is presented in Fig.~\ref{HRSID result}.
+The comparative results(according to MS COCO) are summarized in Tab.~\ref{tab HRSID} and Tab.~\ref{tab SSDD}, where a refined performance comparison between {RSTNet} and the competing models on the {SSDD} dataset is illustrated in Fig.~\ref{SSDD_result}, and a corresponding comparison on the {HRSID} dataset is presented in Fig.~\ref{HRSID_result}.

 Tab.~\ref{tab HRSID} presents a performance comparison of the same models in the {HRSID} dataset.
-In this dataset, {CPN-YOLO} achieves the highest mAP@0.5 ({88.9\%}), mAP@0.75 ({73\%}), mAP@0.5:0.95 ({64.5\%}), $mAP_S$ ({52.6\%}) and $mAP_M$ ({80.4\%}) exceeding the other models.
-This result highlights the superior performance of {CPN-YOLO} in detecting ships in the {HRSID} dataset.
+In this dataset, {RSTNet} achieves the highest mAP@0.5 ({88.9\%}), mAP@0.75 ({73\%}), mAP@0.5:0.95 ({64.5\%}), $mAP_S$ ({52.6\%}) and $mAP_M$ ({80.4\%}) exceeding the other models.
+This result highlights the superior performance of {RSTNet} in detecting ships in the {HRSID} dataset.

 Tab.~\ref{tab SSDD} provides a performance comparison of various models in the {SSDD} dataset.
-The results reveal that the {CPN-YOLO} model exhibits the highest mAP@0.5 ({97.3\%}), while the {C-AFBiFPN} shows the highest mAP@0.75 ({77.6\%}). {CPN-YOLO} also achieves the best performance of mAP@0.5:0.95, with a value of {66.5\%}.
+The results reveal that the {RSTNet} model exhibits the highest mAP@0.5 ({97.3\%}), while the {C-AFBiFPN} shows the highest mAP@0.75 ({77.6\%}). {RSTNet} also achieves the best performance of mAP@0.5:0.95, with a value of {66.5\%}.
 In particular, it also exhibits superior performance in terms of $mAP_M$ and $mAP_L$.

 The results presented in Tab.~\ref{tab HRSID} and Tab.~\ref{tab SSDD} demonstrate the superior performance of our proposed method {HRSID} on and {SSDD} datasets, consistently outperforming existing models.
 This advantage can be primarily ascribed to two key design elements: an improved denoising pipeline and a tailored attention mechanism, which jointly facilitate the efficient extraction of discriminative characteristics of the ship and thus strengthen the predictive accuracy of the model.
 Furthermore, the adoption of the NWDLoss function improves the precision of target box regression, contributing to the enhanced generalization capability and robustness in complex scenarios.